marioaq11/marioaq11/README.md

 ## Hi there 👋

-💻 Computer Engineering student
+💻 Computer Engineering
-📊 Interested in Data Analysis & Software Development
+📊 Interested in Data Analysis, Software Development & Database Administrator
 🌎 From Costa Rica 🇨🇷

 ## 🧠 About Me